intel/ai-reference-models/quickstart/object_detection/tensorflow/rfcn/inference/fp32/README.md

 When running in docker, the RFCN FP32 inference container includes the libraries and the model package, which are needed to run RFCN FP32 inference.
-To run the examples, you'll need to provide volume mounts for the [COCO validation dataset](/dataset/coco/README.md) and an output directory where log files will be written.
+To run the quickstart scripts, you'll need to provide volume mounts for the [COCO validation dataset](/dataset/coco/README.md) and an output directory where log files will be written.